au-research/raido/api-svc/doc/postgres-specific-features.md

 # Current PG features used

-* Jsonb for storing original raid-v1 DDB data.
+* Jsonb for storing raid metadata envelope
-* UUID for primary keys

 # Future PG features to use